The-G-Man-Half-Life/PracticaNumero1ProgramacionFuncionalEnHaskell/README.md

    - Maintaining a clean code throught the entire development proccess

+## Conclusions

+  - The development of this project taught us the im- portance of learning and adapting to new languages to sort all kind of problems and difficulties.
+  - It is really important to understand how to sepa rate properly all the functionalities in your pro- gram to maintain the order and cohesion and evite problems.
+  - It is necessary to understand the use of tools such as Github and VSC to develop and test your code properly.
+  - The teamwork was really important in this project as We helped each other and learned tons of things of each other.

+## Notes
+  - To make more emphasis on the development and expla- nation of the code we decided to focus the video only on that and move the tests to the document section in the repository and the mistakes and problems appear in this read me.

 ## Prerequisites to execute this repository

 - GHC (Haskell Compiler)